Nasi Lemak (coconut rice with vegetables and fried dried anchovies)

 Directions

-8. At this point the rice should be ready, the eggs hardened, the spinach sautéed, the anchovies fried and the peanuts roasted.
-You only need to get a cucumber, slice it and adjust all the ingredients on a dish, as it is shown in the photo.
-Enjoy your meal!
+At this point the rice should be cooked and the sauce should be ready.
+Cut the eggs in half and place all of the ingredients on a dish, as shown in the photo.

 Pingback: Delicatessen with Love | Roots & Recipes